 Children enrolling in or currently enrolled in Army CYS programs must provide written documentation of immunizations appropriate for the child's age.
-This includes documentation of an annual influenza vaccine.
-CYS programs will follow the immunization recommendations of the Advisory Committee on Immunization Practices and comply with generally accepted practices endorsed by the American Academy of Pediatrics and the U.S. Centers for Disease Control and Prevention, as well as the latest guidance from the Office of Family Policy/Children and Youth.
+CYS programs will follow the most current guidance from the Centers for Disease Control and Prevention (CDC), the Advisory Committee on Immunization Practices as well as the Operations Order 21-033: Child and Youth Services (CYS) Immunization Requirements.

 Children who have not received their age-appropriate immunizations before enrollment and who do not have documented and approved religious waivers or medical exemptions from routine childhood immunizations will show evidence of an appointment for immunizations.
 The required immunization series must be initiated within 30 days of the due date.